ARM-software/abi-aa/buildattr64/buildattr64.rst

 Relocatable objects not using the PAuthABI are recommended not to output the "aeabi_pauthabi" subsection with explicit values of 0 for the tags.
-This permits a relocatable object to be used by an object consumer that does not implement the "aeabi_pauthabi" subsection.
+This permits a relocatable object to be used by an object consumer that does not recognize the "aeabi_pauthabi" subsection.

 header contents
 ^^^^^^^^^^^^^^^